lambertsbennett/Encountertk/README.md

 # Optics-tk
-A python module to parse and analyse earth sciences optical data
+1) Python module to parse and analyse earth sciences optical data
+2) Data cleaning and formatting for input into ML packages